If you’re writing anything you want to be read by as wide a ‘general’ consumer market as possible, you need a good story hook.

 Tip: You don’t get published by saying you’ve written a story on iron deficiency [or insert any other millions of topics or themes].
 There is nothing new under the sun and why would anyone publish a story on a topic or theme which has already been covered a squillion times before?

-You get published when you show an editor how your story is relevant to their audience – ie. the demographic who reads their newspaper.
+You get published when you show an editor how your story is relevant to their audience RIGHT now– ie. the demographic who reads their newspaper and the timely themes they currently cover.
 You do this by finding a hook and connecting that to what your audience might be struggling with, thinking about or experiencing.
 This gives you a strong hint at where to find your hook, too – current trends, statistics, global experiences.My ‘hook’ (also called the ‘angle’ in journalism) was that many women have low-to-no iron stores but don’t realise it, because fatigue is a common side-effect of so many other ailments and illnesses and is also completely widespread so we just shrug it off.

 My case study was a perfect example of this: a lawyer straight out of University who was also juggling two part-time jobs, she put her complete exhaustion down to a high stress job and too much work, not the fact that she had almost no available iron in her body and had almost completely depleted her ‘stores’.
 I tied that into statistics on how many women experience iron deficiency and made it timely – the number was rapidly rising (due to a growth in veganism / vegetarianism and various other lifestyle choices).